CodeSmithChris/kickstart-cli/README.md

 - .bashrc will not automatically source. please run `source ~/.bashrc` upon completion

 ## How to use ##
-Run from inside the /configs/ directory
+- Run from inside the /configs/ directory
-Using `pwd` should return `~/.../configs`
+- Using `pwd` should return `~/.../configs`
-From within that directory perform the following commands:
+- From within that directory perform the following commands:

-`chmod +x kickstart-cli.sh`
+- `chmod +x kickstart-cli.sh`
-`sudo ./kickstart-cli.sh`
+- `sudo ./kickstart-cli.sh`

 You'll be met with the initial prompt of Y or N and the script will autocomplete after that.
-Once the script completes feel free to delete this repo if desired
+Once the script completes feel free to delete this repo if desired.

 #### Setup Contents ####